Mieczys/delilahResto/README.md

 ## Testing

 Use Postman to test all the endpoints available in the API.
 All requests have been tested previously so there is a request Postman collection available inside the project folder inside the “attachments” folder, “Delilah Restó.postman_collection.json”.

+## User

+1 - Be able to register a new user.

+2 - A user must be able to list all available products.

+3 - A user must be able to generate a new order to the Restaurant with a list of dishes they want.

+4 - The user with administrator roles must be able to update the order status.

+5 - A user with an administrator role must be able to perform the actions of creating, editing and deleting product resources (CRUD of products).

+6 - A user without administrator roles should not be able to create, edit or delete a product, or edit or delete an order.
+Nor should you be able to access information from other users.